pvsr/qbpm/README.md

    bit of memory.
 If you leave it open 24/7 that can become a lot.
 I use profiles both to organize my browsing and to keep my number of open tabs down, especially on machines with less memory.
-Since profiles open and close very quickly and keep a persisent sesion, I can open sets of tabs when I need them and close them when I don't, knowing I won't lose them.
+Since profiles open and close very quickly and keep a persisent session, I can open sets of tabs when I need them and close them when I don't, knowing I won't lose them.

 ## Usage
 ```